vmware/terraform-provider-vcfa/website/docs/d/right.html.markdown

 * `bundle_key` - Key used for internationalization
 * `right type` - Type of the Right (VIEW or MODIFY)
 * `implied_rights` - List of Rights that are implied with this one

+## More information

+See [Roles management](/providers/vmware/vcfa/latest/docs/guides/roles_management) for a broader description of how roles and rights work together.